cindytsy/Weather-Forecasting-App/README.md

-# Weather Forecasting App - SkyCast Weather
+# Weather Forecasting App

+This is a React Weather Forecasting App using the OpenWeatherMap API.
+Users can search for a city and view current weather information.

 ---